radiukpavlo/python-programming/11_Lesson_Functions/lesson-11_functions.md

     # The number of evens are 51.
 ```

-15. Call your function factorial, it takes a whole number as a parameter and it return a factorial of the number
+15. Call your function _factorial_, it takes a whole number as a parameter and it return a factorial of the number
 16. Call your function _is_empty_, it takes a parameter and it checks if it is empty or not
 17. Write different functions which take lists.
 They should calculate_mean, calculate_median, calculate_mode, calculate_range, calculate_variance, calculate_std (standard deviation).
-18. Write a functions which checks if all items are unique in the list.
+18. Write a functions called _unique_in_the_list_, which checks if all items are unique in the list.
-19. Write a function which check if provided variable is a valid python variable
+19. Write a function called _valid_python_variable_, which check if provided variable is a valid python variable.
 20. Go to the data folder and access the countries-data.py file.

-- Create a function called the most_spoken_languages in the world.
+- Create a function called _most_spoken_languages_ in the world.
 It should return 10 or 20 most spoken languages in the world in descending order
-- Create a function called the most_populated_countries.
+- Create a function called _most_populated_countries_.
 It should return 10 or 20 most populated countries in descending order.

 🎉 CONGRATULATIONS ! 🎉